WallarooLabs/wally/book/python/api.md

 Your encoder function must be decorated with `@wallaroo.encoder`.

-#### Example KafkaSinkEncoder
+#### Example encoder for a KafkaSinkConfig

-A complete `KafkaSinkEncoder` example that takes a word and sends it to the partition corresponding to the first letter of the word:
+A complete `KafkaSinkConfig` encoder example that takes a word and sends it to the partition corresponding to the first letter of the word:

 ```python
 @wallaroo.encoder